 "Colour correcting uses the basis of colour theory to 'correct' discolouration," says longtime professional makeup artist Lori-ann Lazary.
 She's worked with British Glamour, Redbook and Fashion magazines, and is the founder of La La Beauty Pro Makeup Academy.
 "The opposites on a colour wheel will counteract each other."

 You know, like how a blue or lavender rinse counteracts the yellow in white hair?
 Or how blue-based red lipstick makes yellow-ish teeth appear whiter?
-Or blue in the laundry makes yellowed whites appear whiter and brighter?

 who needs colour correction?